Yoshi-E/Rename-Ships-in-World-of-Warships/README.md

 # Rename Ships in World of Warships

-A simple tool that allows you to replace strings in a language files
+A simple tool that allows you to replace strings in language files

 With this you can turn your "Yamato" into a "Tomato"